 For all those who still haven’t discovered the art and beauty of microblogging, let’s clear the air.
-Microblogging is a form of blogging that allows users to write brief text update and publish them publically on social media sites; privately through instant messaging, text messaging, and email.
+Microblogging is a form of blogging that allows users to write brief text updates and publish them publically on social media sites; privately through instant messaging, text messaging, and email.

-Nowadays so many people spend their precious time in posting, following, and sharing on platforms like Twitter, Instagram, and Tumblr.
+Nowadays so many people spend their precious time posting, following, and sharing on platforms like Twitter, Instagram, and Tumblr.
 Along with many voicing their opinion about current events, companies also use microblogging as a marketing strategy due to its concise content.

 With microblog, you can post a short text and any type of content e.g. video.
 However, with the good sides, there are some bad sides to microblogging, too.
 Therefore, let’s get a better insight into its advantages and drawbacks.

-Less Time to Research
+Less time to research

 For example, when writing on Twitter, a tweet should contain no more than 140 characters.
 The content of the post should be effective and easy for the readers to digest.
-Since it is a short post, you can write new posts for you followers every hour.
+Since it is a short post, you can write new posts for your followers every hour.
 With traditional blogging, this wouldn’t be possible, because the blogger‘s valuable time would be spent on research.

 Not to mention the practical advantage of these posts to be visible even on smartphones.
 Thus, it enables your microblog posts to be visible to your followers or readers anywhere and at any time.

 After publishing your blog post online, it happens so often that search engines just fail to find it.
-When it comes to microblog post, on the contrary, your new and up-to-date post will be easily found by search engines.
+When it comes to microblog posts, on the contrary, your new and up-to-date post will be easily found by search engines.

-Advantages of a Short URL
+Advantages of a short URL

-If you wish your Twitter post to be shared as much as possible, the address needs to be concise as to provide enough room for the introductory words.
+If you wish your Twitter post to be shared as much as possible, the address needs to be concise to provide enough room for the introductory words.
 The URL shortener is useful when using Twitter to post a tweet of 140 characters because it gives you enough space to describe briefly your webpage.

-Disadvantages of a Short URL
+Disadvantages of a short URL

 With its advantages, there are some disadvantages to microblogging, especially when using a URL shortener.
 This is because